georgakd/LSTM-predictions-for-efood/README.md

 # efood_test

 There are 2 different ways to run the solution as described below, you can try them both.
-The input files are large files so in order to pull them, please install the Git LFS to your system and then perform:
+**SOS: The input files are large files so in order to pull them, please install the Git LFS to your system and then perform:**

 `git lfs install`
 `git lfs pull`